 In the event that there is a tie for 3rd place within any category, that category will then feature both 3rd place businesses within the voting round.

 Finalists are announced live via Facebook by Wed KC.
-Voting immediate opens so wedding professionals can begin casting their final vote for the winner.
+Voting immediately opens so wedding professionals can begin casting their final vote for the winner.

 Once the final nominees are determined by the nomination ballots, a multiple-choice ballot is created within Survey Monkey by Wed KC.
 Nominees are listed randomly (and names shuffle between opens/views by voters), with a fourth choice added for voters to utilize if they want to opt-out of voting within a specific category.
 Links to each nominee’s business website are added to each genre-specific category.

-Voting is open until midnight on New Year’s Eve.
-After voting closes, all ballots will be evaluated by EA Bride for authenticity.
+After voting closes, all ballots will be evaluated by Wed KC for authenticity.
 The only votes that will be counted are those from Kansas City Metro Area wedding professionals with legitimate businesses and email addresses.
 Once the voided ballots are removed, SurveyMonkey will export the data of each category including the number of votes for each nominee.

 One vote is accepted per business email.
 And the voter must provide their name, email address, and company name in order for the ballot to be accepted.
 Voting ballots must also be filled out in their entirety to be submitted (with the opt-out option available for those that do not want to vote within a specific category).